-I made my first contacts of the 2011 Sporadic-Es season this morning during a nice opening into the northeast US and Ontario and Quebec.
+Location: Savannah, GA I made my first contacts of the 2011 Sporadic-Es season this morning during a nice opening into the northeast US and Ontario and Quebec.
 While doing some searching on the scanners in the VHF lo-band range, I started hearing some skip so I fired up the FT-897D and hooked up the JTB4 … Continue reading 6 Meters is Open!!

 Earlier today I wrote about how I haven't been on the radio much this week and how I was perhaps starting to feel burned out a bit.
 I may already be recharged after the last week of little to no radio activity.
 This afternoon after getting the car fixed, I began hearing some military aviation … Continue reading Recharged Already?
 I Think So

 This evening on the way home from Sunday dinner (Shrimp and Crab from Jinright's in Brunswick, excellent as always!)
 I heard some activity on 6 Meters and had the first chance to try out the HVT400B mobile antenna on that band.
 Band conditions weren't great with a lot of QSB (fading) and some QRN (noise) … Continue reading First 6 Meter Contacts With the Mobile/Portable Station

 Yesterday afternoon Russ, K4YGD was kind enough to call me and let me know about a 6 Meter band opening.
 I spent much of the morning and afternoon getting Groundwaves, the Coastal Amateur Radio Society Newsletter finished and sending it out to club members, so I hadn't had radios on to know it was open. … Continue reading 6 Meter Band Opening – 31 January 2010